 What Is CMMC Compliance?
-5 Key Steps To Help With CMMC Certification.
+5 Key Steps To Help With CMMC Certification

-If you are a defense contractor, subcontractor or your organization does business with the Department of Defense (DoD), you may be aware of the proposed deadline for Q1 2025 for CMMC certification.
+If you are a defense contractor, subcontractor or your organization does business with the Department of Defense (DoD), you know that the Cybersecurity Maturity Model Certification (CMMC) 2.0 went into effect December 16, 2024.

-Your organization will need to make sure that you meet specific Cybersecurity Maturity Model Certification (CMMC) requirements if you want to remain eligible and continue working with the DoD.
+Under the regulation, you'll need to meet specific security and assessment requirements if you want to remain eligible to continue working with the DoD.

-In this article, I will explain what CMMC compliance is, and walk you through the steps you can take now to help your organization be in the best position possible to be CMMC certified and maintain and secure future contracts with the DoD.
+In this article, we'll explain what CMMC compliance is and walk you through the steps you can take now to help your organization be in the best position possible to become CMMC certified.

 What Is CMMC?